NativeScript/docs-v7/vuejs-docs/ns-ui/Chart/Behaviors/trackball.md

 ## Features

 ### SnapMode
 By using the {% typedoc_link classes:Trackball,member:snapMode %} property you can control how the trackball is positioned relative to the series and the datapoints within.
-Possible values are defined by the {% typedoc_link modules:TrackballSnapMode %} enum.
+Possible values are defined by the {% typedoc_link enums:ChartTrackballSnapMode %} enum.

 ### Intersection Points
 By using the {% typedoc_link classes:Trackball,member:showIntersectionPoints %} property you can determine whether information about all of the relevant datapoints will be shown in the trackball.
 This behavior is dependent on the {% typedoc_link classes:Trackball,member:snapMode %} property setting.